-Wholesale access to the fixed telecommunications networks of the incumbent providers in Guernsey (i.e. CWG and JT is essential for the further development of fixed-line competition in the Channel Islands.
+Wholesale access to the fixed telecommunications networks of the incumbent providers in Jersey (i.e. JT) and Guernsey (i.e. Cable and Wireless Guernsey Limited (CWG)) is essential for the further development of fixed-line competition in the Channel Islands.
 Competitive access to the networks will stimulate greater competition in fixed-line services and provide consumers with more choice.
 This will lead to better pricing and innovation in the services offered.
 Increased competition in the retail market and wholesale access should, in time, remove the need for price controls on the incumbent's retail fixed-line services.

 In November 2011, the Channel Islands Competition and Regulatory Authorities (CICRA) reported on the progress made by the Channel Islands Wholesale Access Project (CIWAP).
 In that paper CICRA explained the shortlisted options and sought views on which of these should be prioritised.
-Responses to that consultation informed the basis for the DD and IN to which this decision on WLR relates.
+Responses to that consultation informed the basis for the DD and IN to which this notice on WLR relates.